rspber/tsdesktop/README.md

     - Hit OK to close the dialog.

-  * Tools / Board / Board Manager
+  * Tools / Board / Boards Manager ...

     - Type "pico" in the search box, you should see: Raspberry Pi Pico/RP2040, and select "Install"